 Dejope Residence Hall

 The residence hall contains 408 resident beds on the top four floors, with lounges and study rooms on each floor.
-In addition to the “Four Lakes Market”, the first floor includes a convenience store, café, offices, classrooms, informal lounge space, multi-functional space with seating for 250, a staff apartment, and exterior gathering areas.
+The first floor includes a convenience store, café, offices, classrooms, informal lounge space, multi-functional space with seating for 250, a staff apartment, and exterior gathering areas.

-The building has been developed, sited and designed to achieve an equivalency of LEED-Silver certification, though LEED registration was not pursued.
+The building was developed, sited and designed to achieve LEED-Silver certification.
 Engberg Anderson worked in association with Mackey Mitchell Architects of St. Louis, MO.